Imagine walking through ancient streets in Spain with candlelight and slow drums echoing around you.

-What Makes Semana Santa So Special?
+What Makes Easter in Spain So Special?

 Where It All Began